naftulikay/docker-puppet/README.md

 ## Get Started, Right Now

+Stop messing around.
+Install this and start running things.

+    $ sudo docker pull rfkrocktk/puppet

+Let's start up a new Docker Puppet container which looks for a Puppet Master at `ultramaster.example.com`, exposes port 9999 to the host operating system, and shares its SSL certificates to the host filesystem at `/var/lib/docker/dockercontainer/puppet/ssl`.
+We'll give it a hostname of `dockerduck`, the newest superhero in our cosmic arsenal:

+    $ sudo docker --name dockerduck --hostname dockerduck -e PUPPETMASTER_TCP_HOST=ultramaster.example.com \
+        -v /var/lib/docker/dockercontainer/puppet/ssl:/var/lib/puppet/ssl rfkrocktk/puppet

+Next, connect to your Puppet Master and validate the certificate fingerprint for `dockerduck`:

+    $ ssh ultramaster
+    ultramaster:~ $ puppet cert list
+    dockerduck (FD:E7:41:C9:2C:B7:5C:27:11:0C:8F:9C:1D:F6:F9:46)

+Wow, it's totally the right certificate.
+Sign it, and then `dockerduck` will be successfully connected to the Puppet Master `ultramaster`:

+    ultramaster:~ $ puppet cert sign dockerduck

+The next time that `dockerduck` connects to `ultramaster`, its connection will be approved and the Puppet Master will serve configuration down to it.
+Congratulations, you've just setup a Puppet Client and with a Puppet Master, only this Puppet Client is a shreddable Docker container!

 ### Puppet Docker Configuration to Configure Docker Puppet

 I heard you like using Docker so we put Puppet Docker on your Puppet host so you can... well,